Teaching and Development

 Developing your teaching focuses on professional growth in teaching, based on the premise that teachers can stay vital by continuously reflecting on their practice and, through this process, developing new teaching skills and approaches.
 It explores areas including teaching identity, student learning, feedback, teaching portfolios and the value of carrying out research into teaching and learning.

-Teaching with patients investigates how clinical teachers can involve patients in the teaching process in order to enhance learning and inspire students.
+Clinical teaching investigates how clinical teachers can involve patients in the teaching process in order to enhance learning and inspire students.
 It looks at the value of patients in the learning process, how to prepare students and patients for the encounter, how best to facilitate learning, team teaching, record-keeping, assessment and evaluation/feedback.